Budget consultation - Financial Year 2014-15

 Draft budget options 2014/15 - recommended for approval

 Following approval by Cabinet at its meeting on 5 February 2014, the draft budget options for 2014/15 have now been recommended to Council for final approval on 27 February 2014.
-The full Corporate Budget Plan and Treasury Management and Investment Strategy 2014/15 Cabinet report is available here (.PDF 1.62MB)
+View the full Corporate Budget Plan and Treasury Management and Investment Strategy 2014/15 Cabinet report (PDF 1.62MB)

-Annex 9 of the 5 February Cabinet report (.PDF 207KB) details findings from budget consultation and includes the council’s response to each draft policy proposal.
-A full list of recommended savings is also available (.PDF 51.1KB)
+Annex 9 of the 5 February Cabinet report (PDF 207KB) details findings from budget consultation and includes the council’s response to each draft policy proposal (PDF 42KB).

 Consultation on the draft policy proposals was undertaken between August and November 2013 and details are provided below.

 We will make the best of what we’ve got

 It’s a difficult time to be in the public sector.
 The world is changing and there will be less money.
 The public sector will have to change radically because of having less money.
 Some difficult choices will have to be made and at Walsall Council we expect that we’ll have to save £100 million over the next five years.

 There are four main areas that we’re focussing on to make a difference.

 - We’re helping businesses create jobs and opportunities in Walsall and we’re helping Walsall people find work.

 - We’re helping Walsall people lead healthier lives and older people live independently.